mrmangohands/lithium-fabric/README.md

 If you're hacking on the code or would like to compile a custom build of Lithium from the latest sources, you'll want to start here.

+Warning, I will likely be force pushing updates.

 #### Prerequisites